Coral Bay, Ningaloo Reef

 Facilities available include a boat ramp, public BBQ’s and amenities, beachside parking, grassed park with shade shelters.

-With a population of approximately 180, medical services are limited to the Coral Bay nursing post with the nearest hospital and police station located in Exmouth (150km north) or Carnarvon (220km south).
+With a population of approximately 250, medical services are limited to the Coral Bay nursing post with the nearest hospital and police station located in Exmouth (150km north) or Carnarvon (240km south).

 Coral Bay Weather

 The town is situated along a small band of Western Australia’s coastline which boasts near perfect temperatures all year round.
-Far enough north to escape our cold winters and far enough south to escape hot tropical summers.
-Perfect all year round!
+Far enough north to escape cold winters and far enough south to escape hot tropical summers.
+Between Autumn and Spring are the most popular times to visit, however Coral Bay can be enjoyed year round!
+The prevailing south-west winds help keep things cool along the Ningaloo coast over the summer months.